GravesLab/rf-levelcontrol/README.md

 Analysis
 --------
-The included IPython Notebook analyzes the raw spectral files in `/analysis/data` and generates a series of plots in `/analysis/plots/`:
+The included IPython Notebook analyzes the raw spectral files in `/analysis/data` and generates a series of plots in `/analysis/plots/`.
+The `gifsemble` shell script is included for assembling the resulting .png files into an animated .gif.
+In this plot, the level of salt water in the vessel was changed in steps from 0 to 70mL and back to 0mL:

 ![network analysis][plot]